-Facilitators will be required to attend a free, one-day training and participate in annual fidelity checks with the iDECIDE team.
+Facilitators will be required to attend a free, one-day training and participate in fidelity checks to maintain their certification.
 If you have questions regarding how to become an iDECIDE facilitator, please feel free to reach out to our team at iDECIDE@mgh.harvard.edu.

 Additional Training Opportunities